Gilbertobal/OldBot/README.md

 #FAQ: EN-US
 - How does OldBot works?

-R: OldBot is like a macro, simulating actions of the keyboard and mouse, also it works mainly with image search on the screen, that's why Tibia window must be opened to it works.
+R: OldBot is like a macro, simulating actions of the keyboard and mouse, also it works mainly with image search on the screen, that's why Tibia window must be opened and active to it works.

 - Is OldBot safe(undetectable)?